Hoomee90/pizza-parlor/README.md

 Describe: .addMysteryToppings()

-Test: "It should return an array if the input is zero"
+Test: "It should return an empty array if the input is zero"
 Code:
 const amount = 0;
 const madePizza = new Pizza(8, "peperoni", "sopor slime");